serverfarmer/sf-farm-inspector/README.md

   with the same details as on original system
 - analyzing disk usage on all hosts in a farm, and provide JSON files with usage data, that can be further analyzed by some external tool
-- dumping configuration from network devices (currently from MikroTik and Cisco IOS based routers)